-The Dixie Halo gold project totals approximately 12,963 hectares and adjoins Great Bear Resource Ltd.’s (TSX-V: GBR) Dixie gold project.
-Great Bear has reported multiple high-grade discoveries including drill core assaying 16.35 meters of 26.91 g/t gold and 7 meters of 44.47 g/t gold in two holes on the "Hinge Zone" at Great Bear's Dixie Project (see PR dated August 22, 2018).
+The Dixie Halo gold project consists of four properties totaling approximately 12,963 hectares surrounding Great Bear Resources Ltd.’s Dixie gold project.
+Great Bear reported a high-grade discovery in drill core assaying 16.35 meters of 26.91 g/t gold and 7 meters of 44.47 g/t gold in two holes on the "Hinge Zone" at Great Bear's Dixie Project (see PR dated August 22, 2018).

-The "Hinge Offset" thesis, initially developed by BTU Metals advisor Dr. Tony Pryslak, is the main focus for exploration on the Dixie Halo property.
+Additionally the "Hinge Offset" thesis, initially developed by BTU Metals advisor Dr. Tony Pryslak, helped shape the current exploration targets on the Dixie Halo property.
 This thesis was reinforced with supporting evidence from the Fugro Helitem Survey flown by the vendor of one of the Dixie Halo claim blocks.